Understanding Protein Quality: PDCAAS, Bioavailability & Amino Acids

 Bunaroba combines pea and hemp protein.
 This creates complementary amino acid profiles while additionally providing omega-3, magnesium and iron.

+The body absorbs between 50% and 100% of protein depending on the source.
 Bioavailability shows what percentage of protein the body can actually absorb and use (egg = 100% reference).

 | Protein Source | Bioavailability | Significance |